 The Duchess of Cambridge celebrated her 34th birthday on Saturday.
 Some of you noticed the lack of specific birthday post marking this- this year, instead of birthday posts, I want to continue building the millinery wardrobe inventories we started last fall.
 This month, we’re going to focus on all things blue.

-What’s interesting to me is the similarity in style between several of these pieces.
-While all could be considered a percher hat, four of them (#2, #3 and the two linked in the above paragraph) are beret based cocktail hats in similar shades of navy.
+Looking at Kate’s blue hats, I’m struck by the similarity in style between several of these pieces.
+Four of them (#2, #4, #6 and the one above yet to make its public debut) are round base percher cocktail hats in similar shades of navy.
 Kate is not the most prolific of royal hat wearers so it remains a little curious to me that she has four pieces so close in colour and style.
-I suppose the different materials account for some of this (silk, velvet felt and straw) but this inventory illustrates how much Kate favours this particular type of hat.
+I suppose the different materials account for some of this (silk, tulle, felt) along with different trimmings but this inventory illustrates how much Kate favours this particular type of hat.

 UPDATE: It was a lovely surprise in March 2017 when Kate introduced in the Lock and Co.
 Tiffany hat with wide mushroom brim (#8) into her wardrobe.
 It’s wonderful to see her start to experiment with different millinery shapes!

 What do you think of Kate’s blue hats?